 If you or a loved one have been charged with interfering with an emergency call, it is important that you contact a seasoned defense lawyer.
 Do not despair.
 Be proactive.
 Call James G. Sullivan and Associates today to talk to an attorney.

 The attorneys at James G. Sullivan and Associates are experienced in defending family violence and related assault charges.
-We accept clients in Houston in Harris County, Conroe in Montgomery County, and Richmond in Fort Bend County, Texas.
+We accept clients in Houston in Harris County, Richmond in Fort Bend County, and Hempstead in Waller County, Texas.
 Do not put your freedom or clean record in jeopardy by going it alone.
 These legal issues are complex.
 Call us today at (281) 546-6428 and let us tell you how we will defend you.

 Serving Houston, Cypress, Sugar Land, Clear Lake, Pasadena, La Porte, Missouri City, Friendswood, Richmond, Hempstead, Humble, Tomball, Bellaire, Deer Park, Katy and other communities in Harris County, Fort Bend County, and Waller County.